-KB will play, 'Sheriff Ed Earl Dodd' in the Lincoln Theatre Guild's presentation of the fun-loving musical, "The Best Little Whorehouse in Texas" from July 19-22, 2018 at The Warren Citizens Center in Lincolnton, North Carolina.
+KB played, 'Sheriff Ed Earl Dodd' in the Lincoln Theatre Guild's presentation of the fun-loving musical, "The Best Little Whorehouse in Texas" from July 19-22, 2018 at The Warren Citizens Center in Lincolnton, North Carolina.

 KB played the roles of 'Edwin Earhart, Rudy Lorenzo, and an Old Man' in the play, "Amelia Earhart: Flights of Fancy" at the Kings Mountain Little Theatre in Kings Mountain, North Carolina on February 23, 24, 25, March 2 & 3, 2018.